Chronic Lymphocytic Thyroiditis: Understanding Your Pathology Report

 by Jason Wasserman MD PhD FRCPC

-In this condition, the immune system mistakenly attacks the thyroid gland, resulting in long-term inflammation and gradual damage to the thyroid cells.
-Over time, the thyroid becomes less able to produce enough hormones, leading to a condition called hypothyroidism (an underactive thyroid).
+In this condition, the immune system (the body’s defense system against infection) mistakenly attacks the thyroid gland.
+The result is long-term inflammation and slow, gradual damage to the thyroid.
+Over time, the thyroid may become less able to produce enough hormone, leading to hypothyroidism (an underactive thyroid).

-Chronic lymphocytic thyroiditis is one of the most common causes of hypothyroidism, especially in middle-aged women.
+Chronic lymphocytic thyroiditis is one of the most common causes of hypothyroidism.
+It can affect people of any age, but is most common in middle-aged women.

 What are the symptoms of chronic lymphocytic thyroiditis?

-Many people with chronic lymphocytic thyroiditis initially have no symptoms, and the condition may be discovered during routine blood work or imaging performed for another reason.
+Many people with chronic lymphocytic thyroiditis have no symptoms at first, and the condition is often discovered on routine blood work or imaging done for another reason.

 As the thyroid gland becomes more damaged and hormone production decreases, symptoms of hypothyroidism may develop.
 These may include: